 S3 is a cloud folder generally known as a “Bucket”.
-It is a storage server that delivers region exceptions, access logging, versioning, encryption, access logging, etc. The points that maintain the security of the S3 bucket are:
+It is a storage server that delivers region exceptions, access logging, versioning, encryption, access logging, etc. Here are two important things you must ensure to maintain the security of the S3 buckets:

 - Permissions (such as GET, PUT, DELETE, LIST for HTTP methods) should be restricted to certain users